-Whilst there may be an increase, in the years ahead, in weather/climate related claims covered by insurance/reinsurance policies, we do not, at this stage, believe that climate change itself will give rise to a material increase in negligence by insurance intermediaries.
-Accordingly, we do not believe that climate change will lead to a material increase in claims payments made by the Association.
+Whilst in the years ahead there may be an increase in weather/climate related claims covered by insurance/ reinsurance policies, the Association does not, at this stage, believe that climate change itself will give rise to a material increase in negligence-related claims on insurance intermediaries.
+Accordingly, The Association does not believe that climate change will lead to a material increase in claims payments made by the Association.

-Statement of Compliance with Section 172(1) of the Companies Act 2006 Section 172(1) of the Companies Act 2006 requires the directors to promote the success of the Association for the benefit of the Members and other key stakeholders.
+Statement of Compliance with Section 172(1) of the Companies Act 2006

+Section 172(1) of the Companies Act 2006 requires the directors to promote the success of the Association for the benefit of the Members and other key stakeholders.
 In doing so, the directors must have regard to six areas:

-- The likely consequences of any decision taken in the long term; - The interests of employees, which in the case of the Association relates to those employed by the Association's Managers; - The need to foster business relationships with suppliers, customers and others; - The impact of the operations of the Association on the community and the environment; - The desire to maintain a reputation for high standards of business conduct; and - The need to act fairly between the Members of the Association.
+• The likely consequences of any decision taken in the long term;

+• The interests of employees, which in the case of the Association relates to those employed by the Association's Managers;

+• The need to foster business relationships with suppliers, customers and others;

+• The impact of the operations of the Association on the community and the environment;

+• The desire to maintain a reputation for high standards of business conduct; and

+• The need to act fairly between the Members of the Association.

-The Association's key stakeholders are the Members, who comprise the broking firms and intermediaries that have their professional indemnity insurance provided by the Association.
+The Association's key stakeholders are the Members, who comprise insurance intermediaries and firms that have their professional indemnity insurance provided by the Association.
 The Association's corporate governance structure includes a Committee, with a representative from each Member firm, which allows wider engagement with the membership on the impact of the main decisions of the Board, including call setting, investment strategy and the Association's strategic direction.

-At the Committee meeting in July 2020 the Managers provided insight into the key decisions that have been taken during the year, primarily in relation to the call setting for the policy year renewing on 1 October 2020.
-This included the decision to apply a rate increase of 6% to ensure that the Association's business model remains sustainable over the long term and that each policy year is projected to break even.
-This also included the approval by the Board to apply a return of call for renewing Members on 1 October 2020 amounting to approximately £8.1m as the Association's capital position remains in excess of its economic capital benchmark.
+At the Committee meeting in July 2021 the Managers provided a briefing on the key decisions that had been taken during the year, primarily in relation to the call setting for the policy year renewing on 1 October 2021.
+This included the decision to apply an 'as expiry' renewal and the approval by the Board to a return of call for renewing Members on 1 October 2021 amounting to approximately £7.9m as the Association's capital position remained in excess of its economic capital benchmark.